 Urban Early Childhood Education (Birth-Grade 3 Licensure) BS

-The School of Urban Education (UED) is designed to meet the needs of urban schools for teachers who can improve students' educational achievement.
+The Urban Early Childhood Education major in School of Urban Education (UED) is designed to meet the needs of urban early learning settings for teachers who can promote young children’s development from birth to age 8 and improve their educational achievement up to grade 3 with positive impact lasting a lifetime.
 The School prepares prospective teachers who can build on the talents and resiliency of diverse urban learners for success in school and life.
 Our approach to teacher education focuses on preparing diverse, reflective and resilient teachers who are outstanding in their commitment to teaching urban youth and providing equal educational opportunity.
 By attracting teachers of color and low-income or first generation college students into teaching careers, the School provides urban schools with competent educators who can relate to the experiences of culturally and linguistically diverse youth and their communities.

 The mission of the School is twofold: 1) to increase the number of well-prepared teachers of color in Minneapolis, St. Paul and inner-ring suburbs so that the teaching workforce reflects the ethnically diverse population of students and their communities; and 2) to empower urban teachers with the content knowledge, pedagogical skills, urban field experiences, and professional dispositions needed to improve the educational achievement of historically and currently underserved urban learners and to advocate for their right to receive a high quality education.